OctopusDeploy/docs/docs/api-and-integration/migration-api/index.md

 ## How it works

 When you trigger a migration via the API, your Octopus Server will queue up a migration task that you can view from your `Tasks` screen.
-During execution of this task, your Octopus Server will be put into [maintenance mode](/docs/administration/upgrading/maintenance-mode) to try and minimise any data mutations during the migration.
+During execution of this task, your Octopus Server will be put into [maintenance mode](/docs/administration/upgrading/maintenance-mode.md) to try and minimise any data mutations during the migration.
 When the task is completed, it will be taken out of maintenance mode.

 :::warning
 We advise that you only use the migration API under the same conditions that you'd typically do a manual migration.
 I.e. During a maintenance period when you know that **1)** you're not going to interrupt your daily deployment operations and **2)** you'll minimise the chance of data mutations during the migration itself.
 :::

-The typical process for migration data between a source and destination server is as follows:
+The typical process for migratiing projects between a source and destination server is as follows:

 - Create an API key for your source server (where you're exporting from).
 - Create an API key for your destination server (where you're importing to).
 - Get a list of project names that you wish to export from your source server.
-- Call the `partial-export` migration API against your source server, telling it the destination server URL, API key and password for your migration package _(You'll receive a 200 response from the API telling you the TaskId that has been queued to do the actual work)_.
+- Call the `partial-export` migration API against your source server, telling it the destination server URL, API key, password for your migration package and the list of project names you want to export _(You'll receive a 200 response from the API telling you the TaskId that has been queued to do the actual work)_.
-- Your source server's task queue will execute the `partial-export` command using `Migrator.exe`, package up the contents of your export and send to your destination server's package feed.
+- _At this point, your source server's task queue will then execute the `partial-export` command using `Migrator.exe`, package up the contents of your export and push it to your destination server's package feed._
-- Manually watch your source server's migration task to know when this operation is complete ... _Or if you're really keen, you could write a script that queries the task API and to know when the migration task is complete ;)_.
+- Watch your source server's migration task in the Octopus UI to know when this operation is complete ... _Or if you're really keen, you could write a script that queries the task API and to know when the migration task is complete (as seen in the [Octopus.Clients example](#octopus.clients-example) below)_.
 - Call the `import` migration API against your destination server, telling it the package and password to import from _(You'll receive a 200 response from the API telling you the TaskId that has been queued to do the actual work)_.
-- Your destination server's task queue will execute an `import` command using `Migrator.exe`.
+- Your destination server's task queue will then execute an `import` command using `Migrator.exe`.
+- _At this point, your destination server's task queue will then execute the `import` command using `Migrator.exe`._

 ## Partial Export API